 The University of Lynchburg offers a Bachelor of Science with a major in nursing.

-The first step for students currently in high school is to apply to the University of Lynchburg.
-Once accepted and enrolled, students will need to take the necessary prerequisite courses.
-Typically, students apply for the nursing program in the spring semester of their freshman year.
+The first step for high school students is to apply to the University of Lynchburg.
+Once accepted and enrolled, students must take the necessary prerequisite courses.

-Transfer students will apply to both the University of Lynchburg and the School of Nursing.
+Transfer students will apply to both the University of Lynchburg and the Department of Nursing.

-Nursing courses taken at other colleges or universities need to be evaluated to see if they are transferable to our program.
+Nursing courses taken at other colleges or universities must be evaluated to see if they are transferable to our program.
 Due to the state’s licensing process, the courses we offer are very specific.
 Therefore, courses will transfer only if they meet specific objectives and criteria.

 For students already enrolled at Lynchburg: